lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 values, according to our needs.

-If we have a problem, and our current information is represented as some value `x` – which might be a compound value – the available solutions to our problem will depend on how `x` is represented.
+If we have a problem, and our current information is represented as some value `x` – which might be a compound value – the availability and cost of the solutions to our problem will depend will be affected by how `x` is represented.

 We will expand on the second point when we get to functions and computations, which will eventually become the focus of this